Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: PID-like Continuous Sliding Mode Control

-For the perturbed second-order system, with a Lipschitz constant $L > 0$, the assignment of the gains $k_1 = \lambda_1 L^{2/3}$, $k_2 = \lambda_2 L^{1/2}$, and $k_3 = \lambda_3 L$, ensures the finite-time convergence and insensibility with respect to the matched disturbances $d(t)$, cf. with Fig. \ref{fig:schematics-standard-control-loop}.
-This is however under assumption of no additional actuator dynamics prior to the plant $G$.
+For a perturbed second-order system, with the Lipschitz constant $L > 0$ and the gains assignment $k_1 = \lambda_1 L^{2/3}$, $k_2 = \lambda_2 L^{1/2}$, and $k_3 = \lambda_3 L$ according to \cite{perez2021}, ensures the finite-time convergence and insensibility of \eqref{eq:system} with respect to the matched disturbances $d(t)$, cf. with Fig. \ref{fig1}.
+This is, however, under assumption of no additional actuator dynamics $D(j\omega)$.
+Further recall that the scaling factors $\lambda_1, \lambda_2, \lambda_3 > 0$ can be assigned so as to ensure the finite-time stability of \eqref{eq:system} with the known $L$, cf. \cite{perez2021} and section \ref{sec:2:sub:3} below.

+Note that in Fig. \ref{fig1}, a generic notation of the feedback control $C$ refers to a transfer function $v(j\omega)/e(j\omega)$ in case of the linear PID-control, and to a continuous mapping $e \in \mathbb{R} \mapsto v \in \mathbb{R}$ in case of the nonlinear CHOSM control.
+The linear part of the system plant \eqref{eq:system} is denoted by $G(j\omega)$, respectively.